Nueck/Nueck/README.md

 ### Hi there 👋

+🐱 I'm trying to write something interesting, and the process can be long and difficult, and I want to keep at it.
+Come on!

 <!--
 **Nueck/Nueck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.